 It is the customer's primary responsibility to understand and maintain the battery systems in the motorhome.
-If one of the applicable scenarios from the COACH MODE button is used, it will aid in the prevention of the batteries from becoming unusable due to cold temps or drained batteries.

 - 1. If internal temp of the batteries are not below -4° F (-20° C), turn ON both Lithium packs. - 2.
 With the Lithium packs ON, hold down the BATTERY BOOST switch, to the left of the steering wheel, on the HOUSE function of the battery boost 2-way switch.
 This should boost the chassis batteries to similar voltage of the Lithium packs. - 3.
 Start the generator.